-Use the Network Flows function in the ribbon under the Network tab to inspect Midblock Inflow and Outflow Rates.
+Use the Midblock Flows command in the Network Flows group of the ribbon under the Network tab to inspect Midblock Inflow and Outflow Rates.
 These can also be seen in the Lane Changes reports for internal approaches of Sites in the Network.
 In particular, high values of Net Inflow Rates can have a significant effect on results.
 As these result from differences in volumes specified for connected Sites, you may need to make adjustments to input Volumes for Sites in the Network.

 Midblock Lane Change Rates

-Inspect the Lane Changes reports for internal approaches of Sites in the Network.
+Inspect the lane change flow rates for internal approaches of Sites in the Network using the Lane Changes command in the Network Flows group of the ribbon under the Network tab.
 High values of Midblock Lane Change Rates indicate the need to specify unequal lane use.
 Special Movement Classes specified making use of User Classes (Movement Definitions dialog) to allocate to specific lanes and signal phases help improving the quality of network analysis.

 Discontinued Movement Classes